stanojevic/Rotating-CCG/README.md

       export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64/
       export PATH=$JAVA_HOME/bin:$PATH

 You need to install Python 3.6.
 It must be this version.
-After that you should probably set up a virtual environment.
+Check out `./scripts/programming_languages/install_python3.sh` After that you should probably set up a virtual environment.

 Then you need to install PyTorch 0.3.1.
 It must be this version.
 You can install it with: